AIMultipleAIMultiple

 Ensure quality

-The quality of the overall image dataset is evaluated through its:
+The quality of the overall image dataset is evaluated through multiple dimensions that directly impact model performance:

 • Relevance to the scope of the project